 Once your needs are understood, the social care worker will agree a discharge or care and support plan with you.
 This will show what support you will receive when you return home and make sure that you can leave hospital safely as soon as you no longer need hospital care.
 Someone from the social care team will contact you soon after you have returned home to check that the care and support plan is still right for you.
 The support may be increased or reduced depending on how well you are managing.

-You can get information and advice about hospital transport from the Patient Transport Advice Centre, phone 01278 727444 between 8.30am and 6.30pm Monday to Friday.
+You can get information and advice about hospital transport from the Patient Transport Advice Centre, phone 01278 727444, Monday to Friday between 8.30am and 6.30pm.

 If you are not well enough to go home or cannot return home safely we can tell you about other options.
 These may include a move to Extra Care Housing or another type of accommodation such as a care home.
 If it is agreed you need to move into a care home you should consider the choice of home carefully.
 We can help you with this.